jamesj223/lcsa/README.md

 - Fun stats such as batting bingo, and [Nohit-Brohit Line](https://i.redd.it/ezgnsrztdaa11.png)

-Can be especially helpful for captains to help work out batting orders, and bowling options.
-First time captaining or have new players to your team?
+Can be especially helpful for captains to help work out the batting order and bowling options.
+First time captaining or have new players in your team?

 - See where they bat their best.
 Do they usually open the batting?
 Or bat somewhere in the middle order?
 Or do they just bat all over the place?